 Would the actors/volunteers/crew be put in an awkward or hazardous situation?

 For example, exposure to dangerous chemical fumes.
 Such situations can be tricky and can easily be avoided if you go with 3D.

 How much movement does the scene require?

 If you are looking at free movement of the player using the controllers in a VR space, then you have no choice but to go with 3D, but if the scene will do with “teleportation” from one point in the scene to another (without walking), then 360o videos may work.

 What is your Point of View (POV) going to be?

 A first person POV is one where the user plays the role of a character in the simulation or game and sees the world from his/her POV.
-They may also engage in operating an instrument or administering medication to a patient, which makes it very difficult to achieve these effects using 360o-video-based simulations.
+They may also engage in operating an instrument or administering medication to a patient, which makes it very difficult to achieve these effects using 360o-video-based simulation.
 But if the player is an observer, performing little to no activity, then 360o may work.

 Quality of the rendered image in your VR device

 360o video files in HD can run into multiple gigabytes, which is a lot heavier compared to optimized 3D models, so loading and unloading the files to the viewer’s VR device can take time.
 Some VR devices may not even be able to handle them with speed.